 The blockchain technology makes it possible to save information in an encrypted form.
 Encryption makes this data inaccessible for unauthorised persons.
 Thus you can save the access keys to crypto wallets.

-The cryptocurrency owner loads his wallet data into a special blockchain application, where this data is stored in encrypted form.
+The cryptocurrency owner loads his wallet data into a special blockchain app, where this data is stored in encrypted form.
 It is necessary to fulfil some conditions in order to access this information, for example, it would be required to provide the necessary documents.

 Data encryption makes access to information by third parties incredibly difficult.
 However, no technology in the world can grant absolute protection against intruders.